EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 # Design
 ## The Game Loop
-Because our game is an interactive program that updates in real time, we will need a sort of abstraction that handles updating the game in real time while also receiving user input.
-It achieve this goal we will introduce the idea of a **game loop**.
+Because our game is an interactive program that updates in real time, we will need a sort of abstraction that handles updating the game and responding to user inputs in real time.
+To achieve this goal we will introduce the idea of a **game loop**.
 At a high level a game loop will involve the following steps

 1. Respond to user input
 2. Update the game state